varunkumardev/amitmerchant1990.github.io/_posts/2020-09-01-refactor-related-macros-to-classes-using-Mixins-in-laravel.md

 In one of [my articles](/extending-class-using-macros-laravel/), I've described how you can add different behavior to some of the classes in Laravel using macros.
 To give you a primer, Laravel ships with this trait called [Illuminate\Support\Traits\Macroable](https://github.com/laravel/framework/blob/6.x/src/Illuminate/Support/Traits/Macroable.php) using which you can add additional methods to the class in hand (which is using the `Macroable` trait) at run time.

+{:.you-may-like}
+> You may also like: [Extending class behaviour in Laravel using Macros](/extending-class-using-macros-laravel/)

 For instance, we’ve got `Illuminate\Support\Str` class in Laravel which is a “macroable” class.
 And if you want to add an additional method which doesn't exist in the class currently, you can do it like so.

 ```php